 Read summaries of the fundamental and applied research efforts that will take place at Princeton.

-Princeton awarded $27 million in Recovery Act funding
+Princeton awarded more than $28 million in Recovery Act funding

-As part of the American Recovery and Reinvestment Act (ARRA), Princeton University has received $27 million in research funding from the Air Force Office of Scientific Research, the U.S. Department of Energy, the National Institutes of Health and the National Science Foundation.
+As part of the American Recovery and Reinvestment Act (ARRA), Princeton University has received more than $28 million in research funding from the Air Force Office of Scientific Research, the U.S. Department of Energy, the National Institutes of Health and the National Science Foundation.

 In addition to these funds, the U.S. Department of Energy's Princeton Plasma Physics Laboratory (PPPL), which is managed by the University, has received a total of $19.4 million in ARRA funding.
 This includes $1.8 million in Recovery Act funding to support innovative experimental approaches to fusion and develop specialized instrumentation to enable highly precise measurements during fusion experiments, as well as $13.8 million in support of fusion energy research and infrastructure improvements.
 Additionally, a PPPL physicist has been awarded a $2.5 million award through the new DOE Early Career Research Program.